hyperf/hyperf/docs/en/amqp.md

 }
 ```

-## Delay queue
+## Delayed Queue

-AMQP's delay queue is not sorted according to the delay time.
-Therefore, once you deliver a task with a delay of 10 seconds and then deliver a task with a delay of 5 seconds to this queue, it will definitely be in the first place.
-After the first 10s task is completed, the second 5s task will be consumed.
+The delayed queue of AMQP does not sort based on the delay time.
+Therefore, once you deliver a task with a 10s delay, and then deliver a task with a 5s delay to this queue, the second 5s task will certainly be consumed only after the first 10s task is completed.
-Therefore, you need to set up different queues according to time.
-If you want a more flexible delay queue, you can try using asynchronous queue (async-queue) in conjunction with AMQP.
+Therefore, you need to set different queues according to time.
+If you want a more flexible delayed queue, you can try using `async-queue` in combination with AMQP.

-In addition, AMQP needs to download [delay plug-in](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/releases) and activate it for normal use
+In addition, AMQP needs to download the [delayed plugin](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/releases) and activate it to use it normally.

 ```shell
 wget https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/releases/download/3.9.0/rabbitmq_delayed_message_exchange-3.9.0.ez